ingkebil/development/validation/cg.md

 alias beta-cg="${CONDA_BIN}/cg --config ${HOME}/servers/config/beta/cg.yaml"
 ```

 As you can see, this actually points to the production binary for cg, but has a seperate configuration file for other tool binaries and databases.
 This is due to the fact we want to mimick the actual production setting as much as possible.
 Therefore, we need to use the production code of cg already installed.
 The config file `${HOME}/servers/config/beta/cg.yaml` list all other tools and databases needed to initiate different processes required by cg commands.
-These should point to test and not production databases.
-Update a copy of this config file for your particurlar test if you need to modify this.
+These should point to test or the production databases depending on your needs.
+Update a copy of this config file for your particurlar test if you need to modify this to other requirements.

 ## 2. MIP
 This is a step-wise instruction on how to set-up and validate starting a MIP run.